 If Launchpad is running, you should be able to run simple R to verify that external scripting runtimes can communicate with SQL Server.

 Open a new Query window in SQL Server Management Studio or Azure Data Studio, and then run a script such as the following:

 EXEC sp_execute_external_script @language =N'R', @script=N' OutputDataSet <- InputDataSet; ', @input_data_1 =N'SELECT 1 AS hello' WITH RESULT SETS (([hello] int not null)); GO

 The script can take a little while to run, the first time the external script runtime is loaded.
 The results should be something like this:

-We recommend that you apply the latest cumulative update to both the database engine and machine learning components.
+We recommend that you apply the latest service pack and cumulative update to both the database engine and machine learning components.

 On internet-connected devices, cumulative updates are typically applied through Windows Update, but you can also use the steps below for controlled updates.
 When you apply the update for the database engine, Setup pulls in the cumulative updates for R libraries you installed on the same instance.

 On disconnected servers, extra steps are required.
 For more information, see Install on computers with no internet access > Apply cumulative updates.